spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/deployment-manager/tutorial-deploymentmgr-configure.md

 In this example, you must tell the Deployment Manager:

-*  the type of client-worker it can deploy - `UnrealClient` for this example, but this can be any client type you have set up for your project
+* the type of client-worker it can deploy - `UnrealClient` for this example, but this can be any client type you have set up for your project.
-* the number of deployments you want it to allow to run concurrently - 2 for this example
+* the number of deployments you want to run concurrently - `2` for this example.
-* which worker assembly to use for the deployments - you created the name for this in step 2, above.
+* the assembly you want to deploy - you created the name for this assembly when you ran `spatial cloud upload <assembly_name>` during [3: Build and upload workers]({{urlRoot}}/content/tutorials/deployment-manager/tutorial-deploymentmgr-workers#step-3-upload-your-assembly).

 Leave the other configuration file settings to the default, for this example.
 For more information about the other Deployment Manager configuration options, see the Deployment Manager [documentation on GitHub](https://github.com/spatialos/deployment-manager).